 Awards of Distinction

-During convocation ceremonies in February and June 2015, the British Columbia Institute of Technology (BCIT) bestowed an Honorary Doctor of Technology degree to two accomplished and deserving recipients.
-The award is presented to an individual who is widely acknowledged for outstanding service to their community and sustained achievement in their areas of expertise.
+During the June 2016 convocation ceremonies, the British Columbia Institute of Technology (BCIT) bestowed awards of distinction to three accomplished and deserving recipients.
+These awards are presented to individuals who are widely acknowledged for outstanding service to their community and sustained achievement in their areas of expertise.
 Each recipient also gave a keynote address at the convocation ceremony they attended.

 Honorary Doctor of Technology